escuccim/mammography-models/ReadMe.md

 The first dataset created (referred to as Dataset 5) was a smaller dataset, consisting of 39,316 images.
 This dataset was created using a minimum fixed padding around the ROI during the pre-processing stage.
 Each ROI was extracted with a margin of between 30 pixels and 50 pixels from the edge of the image, with the ROI placed randomly within the bounds.

-Later another, larger dataset was created (referred to as Dataset 6), consisting of 62,764 training images.
-This dataset was created following the standard suggested by [1] of extracting each ROI in an area double its size.
+Another, larger, dataset was created (referred to as Dataset 6), consisting of 62,764 training images.
+This dataset was created following the standard suggested by [1] of extracting each ROI in an area double its size to provide context.
 The size of this dataset was increased by including more data augmentation such as random zooms and cropping.

 ### Data Balance
 Only about 10% of mammograms are abnormal, in order to maximize recall we weighted our training data more heavily towards abnormal scan, with a target of 85% normal.
 The data was split between training and test data using the existing divisions of the CBIS-DDSM dataset in order to prevent overlap.
 The total data was split into training, validation and test at percentages of 80%, 10% and 10%